wkolowski/CoqCat/README.md

  * Implement some examples of functors (like the Hom functor).

 Further ideas:
- * Implement concrecete categories and use them for theorems about individual categories.
+ * Implement concrete categories and use them for theorems about individual categories.
  * Implement better pullbacks and pushouts.
  * Implement limits and colimits.
  * Implement monoidal categories.